stackbit-projects/super-zucchini-00024/src/pages/style-guide.md

 #### What will my letter look like ?

 A regular letter, identical to the PDF you upload.
-There will not be any specific markings on the envelope.
+There will not be any specific markings on the envelope (except the address, obviously)

 #### Can I track my mail ?